1. Submission of publication.

-The Journal submit for publication papers in Ukrainian, Russian or English of problematic, general, methodical character, original scientific and practical researches that has never before been published.
+The Journal submit for publication papers in Ukrainian and English of problematic, general, methodical character, original scientific and practical researches that has never before been published.

 Scientific publication in the professional journal “Geodesy, Cartography and Aerial Photography” should take into account the requirements of international scientometric databases (SciVerse Scopus, Web of Science, etc.) to scientific papers.